 By pushing for better environmental legislation and by putting pressure on politicians, SAS has drastically improved the quality of UK waters - 99% of designated bathing waters around the UK are now classified as "sufficiently hygienic", up from 27% in 1990.

 Furthermore, the charity is dedicated to empowering local communities to take action.
 Through organised beach and river cleans, and by encouraging people to demand change from local politicians, they're making a difference on a much larger scale.
 There are now over 700 communities across the country that are working towards becoming plastic-free.

 Why we think they're great

 Although this charity has evolved significantly since its inception in the 90s, its passion, character and optimism are all still there.
 These are real people making a real difference and that's inspiring.

 Set up once, cancel anytime.

-Support 9 high impact environmental charities with a single subscription.
-Your payments will be split evenly between each of the organisations.
+Support up to 9 high impact environmental charities with a single subscription.
+You can customise how your payments get split between each of the organisations.